aromalanil/react-rhino/README.md

 ### Step 1
 Wrap your app with `RhinoProvider` and pass the store object to it

 > Note: `store` is an object in which each entries will  become a global state.
-In this object key will be the identifier for the state and value will be the initial value of that state.
+In `store`, keys will be the identifiers for each state and their corresponding value will be the initial values of that particular state.

 ```jsx
 import { RhinoProvider } from 'react-rhino';